1

 How much do basketball data analysts make?

 Basketball data analysts typically earn between $50,000 and $100,000 annually, depending on experience, education, and the level of the organization.
-Entry-level roles may start lower, while those with advanced skills in statistical software and sports analytics can earn higher salaries, especially in professional or major college programs.
+Entry-level positions may start lower, while those with advanced skills in statistical software and sports analytics can earn higher salaries, especially in professional or major college programs.

-What does a basketball data analyst do?
+What is a basketball data analyst?

 What is the difference between Basketball Data Analytics vs Basketball Operations Analyst?